lucaschagaz/seu-negocio/README.md

 1- Para instalar as dependências:

-- navegue ate a pasta app e rode:
+- navegue até a pasta app e rode no seu terminal :

     npm install